- Rotating tank

 Mesoscale momentum transports by convection and gravity waves

 Recent publications: Boos, W. R., and T. A. Shaw, 2013: The effect of moist convection on the tropospheric response to tropical and subtropical zonally asymmetric torques.
 J. Atmos.
-Sci., submitted.
+Sci., in press.